 Puzzles, chess, reading games and more!
 This list is a wonderful selection of games appropriate for children ages Pre-K through middle school.
-Just click on the green website name to begin hours of fun!
+Just click on the blue website name to begin hours of fun!

 4Kids.org : This on-line component to the weekly newspaper feature includes games, a “scavenger hunt” quiz, and links to “cool spots” for kids to use for homework, information or fun.
 Created by a team focusing on techKNOWLEDGEy.

 A Game A Day: This site offers puzzles, games, and related materials designed to stimulate learning, problem solving, and creative thinking.

 Activity TV : Children of all ages can learn and create a variety of crafts ranging from origami to jewelry.
 In addition, children can play games and participate in other educational activities by watching online video demonstrations.